d1g1talweb/Tautulli_Active_Streams/README.md

   * Go to **Settings → Devices & Services** and add the integration.
   * Enter your **Tautulli details (URL, API Key)**, and set the sensor refresh interval and sensor count.

-Don't forget to add the Card below.
-I have a chip card that displays the current active sessions.
+# Don't forget to add the Card below.

+My usage: I have a chip card that displays the current active sessions.
-When clicked, it will trigger a bubble popup card where all active sessions can be viewed.
+When clicked, It will trigger a bubble popup card where all active sessions can be viewed.

 ---

 Give it a try and let me know what you think! :rocket: